-I am a writer of epic fantasy novels: fifteen published, one in the planning stage, and others bubbling up from wherever the ideas come from.
-So, where did I come from?
-Though my home is at the foot of the Colorado Rockies, my roots are in Texas in a family of teachers, musicians, and railroad men.
-What can I say - I loved school.
-A real grade grubber.
-But mostly I loved reading.
-Hot Texas summers were perfect for reading science fiction authors Robert Heinlein and Ray Bradbury, as well as classics, mysteries, spy thrillers, and historicals by the likes of Jane Austen, Len Deighton, Charles Dickens, Dorothy Sayers, Mary Renault, and Mary Stewart.
-I always had a soft spot for mythology and "otherworld" stories like Alice in Wonderland and adventure stories.
-I even read westerns when I didn't have anything else.
-Mysteries and historicals remain among my favorite reading.
-(See my favorites for some books that I can't stop reading no matter how many times I turn the pages.)
+Though Carol's home is at the foot of the Colorado Rockies, her roots are in Texas in a family of teachers, musicians, railroad men, and avid readers.
+Hot Texas summers were perfect for indulging in her favorite mysteries, classics, spy thrillers, and historicals by the likes of Jane Austen, Len Deighton, Charles Dickens, Dorothy Sayers, Mary Renault, and Mary Stewart.
+But Carol always had a soft spot for mythology and "otherworld" stories like Alice in Wonderland, Robert Heinlein's juveniles, and tales from writers like Poul Anderson and Ray Bradbury.
+(See favorites for some books that Carol can't stop reading no matter how many times she turns the pages.)

-Inspired by the US space program, I charged off to Rice University, determined to have a career in science and engineering.
-But I also chose to take every English course offered that listed novels on the syllabus - just so I would have time to keep reading.
-I graduated with a degree in Mathematics and a pot full of hours in English and History of Art.
-And it was my college roommate that loaned me the copy of Lord of the Rings that changed my life...eventually.
-(It is so cool that she reads my books now!)
+Carol charged off to Rice University, determined to have a career in science and engineering, but also chose to take every English course offered that listed novels on the syllabus - just so she would have time to keep reading.
+She graduated with a degree in Mathematics and a pot full of hours in English and History of Art.
+It was her college roommate that loaned her the copy of Lord of the Rings that changed her life...eventually.

-After teaching high school math for several years, I stayed home to raise three sons, finding time to teach childbirth classes, camp, hike, bike, read a lot of books - including a lot of fantasy - and get another degree, this time in computer science from the University of Colorado.
-For seventeen years I worked as a software engineer for Hewlett-Packard Company - a great company that gave me the elbow room to pursue this writing thing as it began to take more and more of my time.
-A few years into the engineering career, a good friend of mine teased me into writing fiction.
-The hobby got out of control and in 1999, I sold three novels to New American Library/Roc Books, who remains my US publisher.
-I parted ways with HP in 2002 - most amicably - to become a full time writer, leaving behind many, many friends scattered throughout the company.
+After teaching high school math for several years, Carol stayed home to raise three sons, finding time to camp, hike, bike, read a ton of books - including a lot of fantasy - and get another degree, this time in computer science from the University of Colorado.
+For seventeen years she worked as a software engineer for Hewlett-Packard Company.
+A few years into the engineering career, a good friend teased Carol into writing fiction.
+The hobby got out of control and in 1999, she sold three novels to Roc Books, an imprint of Penguin Putnam.
+Carol parted ways with HP in 2002 - most amicably - to become a full time writer.

-Since Transformation was published in 2000, my novels have won the Prism Award for best romantic fantasy, the Geffen Award for translated fantasy, and multiple Colorado Book Awards.
-They have been short-listed for the Compton Crook/Stephen Tall Memorial Award and for the Barnes and Noble Maiden Voyage Award, both given for the best first science fiction/fantasy/horror novel and for several RT Book Club Reviewers' Choice Awards for fantasy.
-A high point was learning that the Lighthouse Duet - Flesh and Spirit and Breath and Bone - won the Mythopoeic Fantasy Award for Adult Literature, joining the works of Patricia McKillip, Ursula Le Guin, Roger Zelazny, Poul Anderson, Ellen Kushner, and J.R.R.Tolkien himself, the very books that sit on my bookshelves.
-It was a humbling moment.
-The most amazing piece of all this is the fact that this confirmed introvert has found herself speaking at science fiction conventions, writers' conferences, and other writing events all over the world.
-Amazing what you can do when you find the right place.
-I love talking about writing, teaching, and hearing from readers all over the world that my stories have touched their lives in some way, even if it's just taking them somewhere else for a while.
+Since Transformation was published in 2000, Carol's novels have won the Geffen Award for translated fantasy, the Prism Award for best romantic fantasy, and multiple Colorado Book Awards.
+They have been short-listed for the Compton Crook/Stephen Tall Memorial Award,the Barnes and Noble Maiden Voyage Award, and for several RT Book Club Reviewers' Choice Awards for fantasy.
+In 2009, Carol's Lighthouse Duet - Flesh and Spirit and Breath and Bone - won the Mythopoeic Fantasy Award for Adult Literature, joining the works of Patricia McKillip, Ursula Le Guin, Roger Zelazny, Poul Anderson, Ellen Kushner, and J.R.R.Tolkien himself.
+Carol finds it amazing that despite being a confirmed introvert, she enjoys speaking at science fiction conventions, writers' conferences, and other writing events all over the world.
+She enjoys teaching, talking about writing, and hearing from readers all over the world that her stories have touched their lives in some way, even if it's just taking them somewhere else for a while.

-Since the 70s I've lived somewhere along the foothills of teh Rocky Mountains, and the beauty of high altitude continues to inspire my writing.
-My Exceptional Spouse Pete is a mechanical engineer with his own consulting business and enough hardware hobbies to supply a small town.
-Our three sons are out of the nest - and have turned into pretty cool, multi-talented human beings wrapped up in music and teaching, software and carpentry, and rocket science and ice hockey.
+Carol enjoys binging on movies and TV with her Exceptional Spouse, a mechanical engineer with his own consulting business and enough hardware hobbies to supply a small town.
+The three sons are out of the nest - and have turned into pretty cool, multi-talented human beings wrapped up in music and teaching, software and carpentry, rocket science and ice hockey.